kimadactyl/touchdown/_courses/2006-creative-partnership-manchester-lancashire.md

 finish: 2010
 ---

-We were a core partner delivering dance in the curriculum, supporting teaching staff to deliver movement-based session,s particularly in challenging class contexts.
+We were a core partner delivering dance in the curriculum, supporting teaching staff to deliver movement-based sessions, particularly in challenging class contexts.

 > "The children were more attentive – using creativity to explore 'what learning is like'"